 (1) This Act comes into operation on a day fixed by proclamation.

 (2) Different days may be fixed for different provisions.

 Note: Under the Interpretation Act 1984 section 22, this section and section 1 come into operation on the day on which this Act receives the Royal Assent.

-[3-5.
-Have not come into operation.
-2]

-[Parts 2-9 have not come into operation 2.]

-Notes

-1 This is a compilation of the Medical Practitioners Act 2008.
-The following table contains information about that Act 1a.

-Compilation table